Patient Monitors & Advanced Medical Systems

 Another trend in medical equipment is downsizing and portability.
 Having compact instruments that can be carried or rolled to the patient saves time and effort transporting patients.
 Making a complex instrument portable or transportable (carts) presents a new set of safety and environmental challenges, but it’s something DeviceLab has done over and over.

-Patient monitoring is an area where DeviceLab excels.
+Patient monitors are an area where DeviceLab excels.
 These are critical devices that must never fail in a challenging environment.
 Accurate, timely, and easy to interpret data is fundamental to patient care.
 We have integrated new sensing technologies for a variety of vital signs and biometric measurements such as visual acuity, ECG / EKG, SpO2, temperature, and respiration.

 Advanced Medical Systems